- Search The Registry

 - My Account

 He was from Suffolk, Virginia.
-After graduating from Hampton Institute, he worked for the Society of Friends at a number of schools and in the South.
+After graduating from Hampton Institute, he worked for the Society of Friends at several schools in the South.
 St. Clair Drake then got involved in an anthropological study and later published his findings as "Deep South."

-Drake was one of the first Black faculty members at Roosevelt University, where he taught for 23 years, leaving in 1973 to chair the African American studies program at Stanford.
+Drake was one of the first Black faculty members at Roosevelt University, where he taught for 23 years, leaving in 1973 to chair Stanford's African American studies program.
 His book "Black Diaspora" was published in 1972.
 St. Clair Drake died in 1990.

 The African American Atlas